On the cardinality of measures of maximal relative entropy for smooth skew products: Abstract

 \section{Abstract}

-Let $\Omega$ and $M$ be compact smooth manifolds and let $\Theta:\Omega\times M\to\Omega\times M$ be a $\mathcal C^{1+\alpha}$ skew-product diffeomorphism over an Axiom~A base.
+Let $\Omega$ and $M$ be compact smooth manifolds and let $\Theta:\Omega\times M\to\Omega\times M$ be a $\mathcal C^{1+\alpha}$ skew-product diffeomorphism over a transitive Anosov base.
 We show that $\Theta$ has at most countably many ergodic hyperbolic measures of maximal relative entropy.
 When $\dim M=2$, if $\Theta$ has positive relative topological entropy, then $\Theta$ has at most countably many ergodic measures of maximal relative entropy.

 \keywords{Measures of maximal relative entropy; skew products; random dynamical systems; hyperbolic dynamical systems; thermodynamic formalism} \subjclass[2020]{28D20; 37D25; 37D35; 37H05}